appacademy/SWEO-Part-Time-Resources/2-Module/1-week/5-day/README.md

 - A `class*` is a blueprint for an object.
 It defines the `attributes` and `behavior` for an object type.
 - A `class` is created using the `class` keyword followed by the *capitalized* name of the class.
-- To define a class, we need to define the `constructor` function.
+- To define a class' properties, we need to define the `constructor` function.
 - A `constructor` is a function that is called when we create a new `instance` of a `class` and it determines what `properties` (**attributes**) are returned in the new `object` that is created.
 We do not return a value from the `constructor`.
 - The `this` keyword is used to access the `properties` of the `instance object` that has been created.
 It refers to the `context` of the object (the specific `instance`)
 - To **instantiate** a class, we use the `new` keyword.